Internet Troll Definition,

 Internet Troll is a colloquial expression describing any person(s) who uses Information and Communications Technology (ICT) to instigate, tease, provoke or incite to anger other online users or groups of online users.
 Their primary goal is to illicit and instigate a negative response from their provocations.
 For most Internet Trolls, their modus operandi is a perceptually distorted sense of personal gain rooted in feeling pride, power, control and self-worth by causing others distress and frustration.

 Motivated by what this writer calls being successful Online Provocateurs & Cyber Hecklers, an Internet Troll’s sense of power and control is directly correlated to the volume and depth of distress and anger they cause others.
-Given that their feelings of power and control are directly linked to the amount of negativity they cause others, the Internet Troll is driven by the adage “The More Online Pain, The More Troll Gain”.
+Given that their feelings of power and control are causally linked to the amount of negativity they cause others, the Internet Troll is driven by the adage “The More Online Pain, The More Troll Gain”.

 Trolls do not adhere to the basic tenets of Alfred Adler’s concept of Social Interest and the concepts of Social Responsibility and Digital Citizenship.
 They feel no shame or remorse for their provocations and perceive their online activities as a game.
 As perplexing is it may sound, the vast majority of Internet Trolls do not consider the anguish and distress they are causing others.
 As stated, they perceive their online activities as a game.
 It is highly unlikely to assume that the vast majority of Internet Trolls are sociopaths and psychopaths, but they certainly meet the criteria of lacking empathy, having a minimal capacity for experiencing shame or guilt, exhibit callousness and a grandiose sense of self, which interestingly commonplace to all sociopaths and psychopaths.